 Canary Wharf will be one of the largest Crossrail stations.
 Like the nearby Canary Wharf Tube station, the new Crossrail station has been built in dock water area, in this case the North Dock of West India Quay.
 The station, retail and park areas are six storeys high; approximately the size of One Canada Square laid on its side.

 The station development will provide a link between Canary Wharf and Poplar, currently severed by the North Dock.
 It also includes links with the Canary Wharf Estate, via Adam’s Place and the Jubilee line and DLR stations.
 When works are completed the remainder of the site will be handed back to Canary Wharf Group to enable development of office space at North Quay, which already has planning permission.

 The station box has been designed and constructed on behalf of Crossrail by Canary Wharf Contractors Limited, a wholly owned subsidiary of Canary Wharf Group plc.
 It is being built for a fixed price of £500m, of which CWG is contributing £150m.

 Gallery - architects impression images of Canary Wharf Crossrail station

 The station design incorporates two parts - a huge 256 metre long station box sitting directly below the over site development.

-The over site development, called Crossrail Plaza was opened on 1 May 2015 and includes 100,000 square feet of retail space and a roof-top park and community facility, semi-covered by an elegant timber lattice roof.
+The over site development, called Crossrail Place was opened on 1 May 2015 and includes 100,000 square feet of retail space and a roof-top park which is semi-covered by an elegant timber lattice roof.
 The roof is made of translucent materials, letting the local community see, and encouraging them to visit, the new green space, shops, restaurants and facilities within and allowing views out over the dock, Canary Wharf and beyond.

 The combined station and over site development has been likened to a ship moored in the dock, reflecting Canary Wharf’s past as the centre for global maritime commerce and its future, better integrated with the local community and the rest of London.